nobitagit/ng-material-floating-button/README.md

 ```html
 <mfb-button></mfb-button>
 ```

+**NOTE**: If you are adding more than the default number of buttons supported by the provided CSS (currently 4) you will need to compile your own CSS beforehand to support your requirements.
+It's easy, here's an [example](https://github.com/nobitagit/ng-material-floating-button/issues/28#issuecomment-96980288).

 #####TemplateUrl####
 Optional attribute definining the template for the child buttons.
 If no template is specified it will fallback to the default `ng-mfb-button-default.tpl.html`.
 If you are using [Angular Material](https://material.angularjs.org) in your app you can pass the predefined template for the Angular Material bundle which is `ng-mfb-button-md.tpl.html`.